Virgin Orbit blames 'dislodged filter' for January launch failure

 "Ground test results matched flight data, confirming the dislodging of the filter as the initiation event of the January launch failure," Virgin Orbit said on Wednesday.

-The company added that a series of nine tests verified the performance of a redesigned filter and its next rocket was planned for a flight from Mojave Air and Space Port in California later this year.
+The company added that a series of tests had verified the performance of the redesigned filter and that another launch was planned from Mojave Air and Space Port in California later this year.

+In an interview with the Washington Post on Wednesday, CEO Dan Hart said some key financial and operational missteps led the company to burn through hundreds of millions of dollars, while producing just a handful of successful launches.

+The company, which now has just 100 employees, was in "a lot of discussions" with potential buyers, Hart told the Washington Post.

 ((tiyashi.datta@thomsonreuters.com))